• Home

 Maybe you have extra prepaid load that you no longer have any use for, so you’re wondering if you can turn your unused load to cold, hard cash.
 Is it really possible to transfer or convert your prepaid load to GCash funds?

-Even if the Share Treats/CLiQQ/7-Eleven method works, the high conversion fee (you’ll have to pay ₱135 load to buy ₱100 cash) and the inconvenience of having to drop by the 7-Eleven store make it an unattractive proposition.
+Even if the Share Treats/CLiQQ/7-Eleven method works, the high conversion fee (you’ll have to pay ₱135 load to buy ₱100 cash) and the inconvenience of visiting the 7-Eleven store make it an unattractive proposition.

 Convert Load to GCash with Load2Cash App